 Experience is vast, too vast to be caught in any single net of conceptual ideas.
 One of the defining characteristics of contemplative thought is that there is not a single truth out there waiting to be discovered or revealed.
-Our obsession with monolithic, dogmatic explanations of life, the universe, and everything are seen as no more than reflections of our deep desire to make our experiences understandable.
+Our human obsession with simplistic, monolithic explanations of life, the universe, and everything are seen as no more than reflections of our deep desire to make our experiences understandable.
 We want an understanding that is simple enough we can use it to manipulate the world to achieve what we desire.
 In other words, we have a tendency to seek out views of existence that comfort us and then cling to those with a desperate allegiance.
-The dogmatic clinging is the flip side of our fear that if our “faith” in our model wavers we will find ourselves swept away in the world’s raw bursting forth of chaotic, conflicting forces.
-Without our gods we fear the emptiness of space.
+This clinging is the flip side of our fear that if our “faith” in our model wavers we will find ourselves swept away in the world’s raw bursting forth of chaotic, conflicting forces.
+Without our gods (idols) we fear the emptiness of space.

 To train in holding our view of what is real more lightly, the teaching is that there is not one truth but two; the relative truth and the ultimate truth.
 This is not as strange as it might appear.
 When we use our reasoning to infer that the material world must consist of particles we are affirming that there is the truth about the world as it appears and another truth about the way the world is constructed.
 The contemplative traditions hold the same kind of position.
 There is the world as it appears and the world as it really is but these two are not the same.